Arab Socialist Ba'ath Party – Syria Region: 1970 Coup

-Reign of the Assads (1970s – present)
+Reign of the Assads (1970–2024)

 Hafez al-Assad (1970–2000)

 Hafez Al-Assad's reign was marked by the virtual abandonment of Pan-Arab ideology; replacing it with the doctrine of socialist transformation and giving overriding priority in constructing socialist society within Syria.
-Political participation was limited to the National Progressive Front, the ruling coalition of Syrian Baath and Marxist–Leninist parties; entrenching itself firmly within the Soviet Bloc.
+Political participation was limited to the National Progressive Front, the ruling coalition of Syrian Ba'ath and Marxist–Leninist parties; entrenching itself firmly within the Soviet Bloc.
 The Party also began building a personality cult around Assad and brought the elite of the armed forces under Assad's grip and the officer corps were installed with Alawite loyalists; further alienating the Sunni majority from the party.

-By the late 1970s, the state apparatus of the Baath regime under Assad had consolidated into an anti-Sunni orientation.
+By the late 1970s, the state apparatus of the Ba'ath regime under Assad had consolidated into an anti-Sunni orientation.
 Official propaganda incited Alawite farmers against rich Sunni landowners and regularly disseminated stereotypes of Sunni merchants and industrialists, casting them as enemies of nationalisation and socialist revolution.
-Bitterness towards the Assadist regime and the Alawite elite in the Baath and armed forces became widespread amongst the Sunni majority, laying the beginnings of an Islamic resistance.
+Bitterness towards the Assadist regime and the Alawite elite in the Ba'ath and armed forces became widespread amongst the Sunni majority, laying the beginnings of an Islamic resistance.
 Prominent leaders of Muslim Brotherhood like Issam al-Attar were imprisoned and exiled.
 A coalition of the traditional Syrian Sunni ulema, Muslim Brotherhood revolutionaries and Islamist activists formed the Syrian Islamic Front in 1980 with objective of overthrowing Assad through Jihad and establishing an Islamic state.
 In the same year, Hafez officially supported Iran in its war with Iraq and controversially began importing Iranian fighters and terror groups into Lebanon and Syria.
 This led to rising social tensions within the country which eventually became a full-fledged rebellion in 1982; led by the Islamic Front.
-The regime responded by slaughtering the Sunni inhabitants in Hama and Aleppo and bombarding numerous mosques, killing around 20,000-40,000 civilians.
-The uprising was brutally crushed and Assad regarded the Muslim Brethren as demolished.
+The regime responded by slaughtering the Sunni inhabitants in Hama and Aleppo and bombarding numerous mosques, killing around 20,000–40,000 civilians.
+The uprising was brutally crushed and Assad regarded the Muslim Brotherhood as demolished.

 Syria under Hafez al-Assad was a staunch Soviet ally and firmly aligned itself with Soviet Bloc during the height of the Cold War.
 Soviet Union saw Syria as the lynchpin of its Middle-East strategy and signed the Treaty of Friendship and Co-operation in 1980; directly committing itself to Syria's defense and incorporating the Syrian armed forces into Soviet standards.
 For his part, Hafez committed himself to socialist economic and foreign policies; and was one of the few autocrats to openly support the Soviet invasion of Afghanistan.
 The end of the Cold War and collapse of the Soviet Union dealt a deep blow to Assad, who retained the nostalgia for the old order.
 Assad continued to rule Syria until his death in 2000, by centralizing powers in the state presidency.